-Dividend Suspensions and Cash Flow Risk during the COVID-19 Pandemic
+Dividend Suspensions and Cash Flows During the COVID-19 Pandemic: A Dynamic Econometric Model

 Keywords: Corona virus, COVID-19, high-frequency cash flow news, dividend suspensions, dividend growth dynamics, event study methodology